Small Business Phone Problems: 5 Common Issues and How to Fix Them

 | General enquiry | Capture details, confirm morning callback |

 The system never says "we're closed."
-It says "I can help you now."
-Whether that's capturing their information, answering simple questions, or routing genuine emergencies.
+It says "I can help you right now."
+Whether that means capturing their details, answering a simple question, or routing a real emergency to you directly — there's always a path forward.

 Problem 4: Unprofessional First Impression